It was the pungent, coppery smell of fresh blood that made him finally decide to pay attention.

 Sighing heavily, Rasa stroked his temples in thought.
 “If that goes on, we won’t get anything of use from him.
 I will talk with the perpetrator.
 The fool is lucky the guards saved him after running into Gaara at full speed.”

-Bowing slightly, the man commanded the stationed guards to open the reinforced steel door, ushering the leader of Suna into almost blinding darkness, save for rays of light from the iron-barred opening in the wall.
-In the center of the room sat the culprit and a Suna interrogator across from one another at a plain wooden table, locked in a one-sided discussion.
+Bowing slightly, the man commanded the stationed guards to open the reinforced steel door, ushering the leader of Suna into almost blinding darkness.
+Only a few rays of light from the iron-barred opening in the wall illuminated the space.
+In the center of the room sat the culprit and a Suna interrogator at a plain wooden table, locked in a one-sided discussion.

 “I’ll ask you one more time: are you a Kumo Spy?
 We found your headband.”